Kagamma/evil-script/docs/how-to-use.md

 - Creates a new map:
 ```
   GC.AllocMap(@V);
-  // We can read / write the map via V.GetValue() / V.SetValue() helpers.
+  // You can read / write the map via V.GetValue() / V.SetValue() helpers.
   // You can access map instance directly via V.VarMap
 ```
 - Creates a new buffer: